CreusCS/chearshen-local-llm/README.md

 1. **Upload Video**: Drag and drop an MP4 file or click the upload area
 2. **Wait for Processing**: The app will automatically transcribe the video
-3. **Chat with AI**: Ask questions about the content or request summaries
+3. **Chat with AI**: Ask questions, trigger transcription, or request PDFs via natural language
-4. **Generate Reports**: Create PDF documents from summaries
+4. **Generate Reports**: Create PDF documents from summaries, transcriptions, or custom text via LLM-guided plans

 ## 🔧 Configuration